- About our department’s former title “Raza Studies”

 - How do I choose a Major Advisor?

-The Latina/Latino Studies curriculum is multidisciplinary; faculty member have completed doctoratal and masters degrees in a variety of academic fields, including political science, economics, communications, history, sociology, philosophy, anthropology, law, counseling, literature, and creative writing.
+The Latina/Latino Studies curriculum is multidisciplinary; faculty members have completed doctoral and masters degrees in a variety of academic fields, including political science, economics, communication, history, sociology, philosophy, anthropology, law, counseling, literature, and creative writing.
 The courses offered by Latina/Latino Studies critically examine issues involving multicultural and multi-ethnic Latino populations, drawing upon a range of methodological and theoretical perspectives.
 The curriculum assists students in the use of data and theories to explain changes and continuities and understand their implications for our communities and the nation at large.

 The program pioneered the use of critical pedagogies, multidisciplinary approaches and the integration of social practice with abstract theory in a cutting-edge community service learning program.
 Graduates of Latina/Latino Studies move on to their life's work with a firm grounding in a multicultural education responsive to the challenges of an increasingly diverse U.S. population.